 We chose to do a hop on, hop off bus tour.
 It’s a great way to see the city.
 When you board the bus for the first time, the tour guide will give you a map of the city so you can track the journey.
 You can stay on the bus the whole time for a more traditional tour, or you can get off and on again at your leisure at various spots around town.

 I wanted to have the tour booked before we arrived in New York and when I looked online, there were a million options.
-I chose to book mine through Viator, which is owned by Trip Advisor and has tons of options for experiences and tours in almost every major city.
-The tour that we chose included admission to One World Observatory, which I’ll discuss more below.
-Tip: If you reserve through Viator, you should make sure you are a member of the Ebates program and you’ll get 4% back in cash.
+I chose to book our tour through Viator, which is owned by Trip Advisor and has tons of options for experiences and tours in almost every major city.
+The tour that we bought included admission to One World Observatory, which I’ll discuss more below.
+TIP: If you reserve through Viator, you should make sure you are a member of the Ebates program and you’ll get 4% back in cash.

 2. Broadway Play